What is Third-Party Ad Serving?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 For your browser to assemble the ads correctly, the website directs your browser to collect information from a different site's ad server.
-The third party website creates a cookie in your browser's folder as a result.
-Read on to learn more.
+The third-party website creates a cookie in your browser's folder as a result.
+Read on to learn more about third-party ad serving and how it affects your browsing experience.

 4.9